Fort d'Illange: History

 The Fort d'Illange was integrated into the Fortified Sector of Thionville of the Maginot Line in the 1930s, serving as the sector's command post and backing up the newer Maginot ouvrages that were built about halfway between Thionville and the border with Luxembourg.
-The short 105mm guns were replaced by 105mm long guns removed from the German fortifications of Metz.
+The short 105 mm guns were replaced by 105 mm long guns removed from the German fortifications of Metz.
 The artillery range was thus increased from 9700 m to 12700 m.
 During the Battle of France the Thionville area was bypassed and encircled by German forces, with the Maginot and earlier fortifications seeing little action.

 In 1944, as the Fort de Koenigsmacker was being subdued to the north, the U.S. 95th Infantry Division approached Illange on 11 November 1944.
 An American soldier appeared under a white flag to request terms for evacuating the fort, but was told that the Germans would be required to surrender immediately.
 The Germans resisted and were kept under bombardment by heavy artillery through the night while combat engineers attacked the fort's openings with explosives.
 The fort surrendered the next morning.